Saanity69xd/SaanityBot/README.md

-    §twittersearch (text)     | Searches for a twitter user §ffzuser (channel)        | Brings you to the ffz site where you can see all emotes the channel has enabled §ffzsubmissions (channel) | Brings you to the ffz site where you can see all emotes the channel has submitted
+    §twittersearch (text)     | Searches for a twitter user §ffzuser (channel)        | Brings you to the ffz site where you can see all emotes the channel has enabled §ffzsubmissions (channel) | Brings you to the ffz site where you can see all emotes the channel has submitted §following (user)         | Brings you to the twitch-following site where you can see all people the user is followiing

     If you want the bot added to your channel, remind Saan1ty in chat : )